IgorEulalio/sysdig-helpers/managed-clusters-onboard-tracking/README.md

 # Managed Clusters Onboard Tracking

-This repository contains a Go application to track the onboarding status of managed clusters.
-The app can filter and export onboarding data based on specific criteria.
+This repository contains a Go application to collect data out of datasources tab in Sysdig, providing you a view of your clusters in csv format.

 ## Usage